AdaCore/spark2014/docs/ug/alfa.rst

 Currently, Alfa is only concerned with sequential execution of subprograms.
 A future version of Alfa could include support of tasking with restrictions similar to the ones found in Ravenscar or RavenSPARK.
-The main features from Ada absent from Alfa are: exceptions, pointers (access types), controlled types and interfaces.
-Each of these features has the potential to make automatic
+The main features from Ada absent from Alfa are: exceptions, pointers (access types) and controlled types.
+Each of these features has the potential to make automatic formal verification very difficult, hence their rejection.

-.. comment: (cyrille) I don't understand why interface are in this category.

-formal verification very difficult, hence their rejection.
 Note that, in many cases, ad-hoc data structures based on pointers can be replaced by the use of standard Ada containers (vectors, lists, sets, maps, etc.) Although the